Born from candid conversations

-OTs Gone Rogue began as a podcast — a space for story-telling, inspirational interviews and shared reflection.
+OTs Gone Rogue began as a podcast — a space for storytelling, honest interviews, and shared reflection.

-For founder and host Melissa LaPointe, it was a way to weave her own experiences with the voices of others — to ask difficult questions about how we practice, and to shine a light on the many ways occupational therapists are expanding their influence—through education, entrepreneurship, community leadership, and program development.
+For founder and host Melissa LaPointe, it was a way to ask difficult questions about how we practice — and to shine a light on the many ways occupational therapists are expanding their influence through education, entrepreneurship, community leadership, and program development.

 From Podcast to Platform

-Over time, the podcast conversations highlighted a common theme: many therapists were rethinking how they wanted their work to look.
-Some were developing side businesses or launching new programs; others were adjusting their roles to better align with their strengths.
+Over time, the podcast conversations revealed a common thread: many therapists were rethinking how they wanted their work to look — developing side businesses, launching new programs, or restructuring their roles to better align with their strengths.

-Therapists wrote in saying they had used an episode to rethink a service model, restructure an offer, or approach conversations differently in their workplace.
-Others shared that hearing someone else’s experience gave them the confidence to try something new, even in a small way.
-People also began reaching out with questions—how to price an offer, how to design a program, or how to navigate a shift in direction.
+Listeners wrote in to share how an episode had shifted their thinking — helped them rethink a service model, restructure an offer, or approach a workplace conversation differently.
+Others said hearing someone else's experience gave them the confidence to try something new.
+Questions followed: how to price an offer, design a program, or navigate a shift in direction.

-What began as a podcast gradually became a place where therapists could learn differently—not through rigid instruction, but through reflection, conversation, and practical insight.
-Over time, that shaped what OTs Gone Rogue is today—a platform that supports therapists who are exploring leadership, developing programs, or stepping into entrepreneurship.
+What began as a podcast gradually became something more — a platform where therapists could learn through reflection, conversation, and practical insight.
+That's what OTs Gone Rogue is today.

 What It Means to Go Rogue